reliance timber white color logo version

 A well-designed staircase can transform an ordinary area into a stunning focal point that adds value to any property.
 From the grandeur of a sweeping spiral staircase to the simplicity of a straight flight of stairs, every detail counts in creating a staircase that is both visually appealing and practical.

-In this blog, we will explore the different types of wooden stair parts, their functions, and how to choose the right ones for your staircase.
+In this blog, we will explore the different types of wood stair parts, their functions, and how to choose the right ones for your staircase.
 Whether you are building a new staircase or renovating an existing one, understanding the anatomy of wooden stairs will help you make informed decisions that will result in a beautiful and functional staircase for years to come.

 Stair Treads